 Nothing stops you in your track faster than lack of information.
 Having to go hunt down a file, or having to learn about the specifics of a project can stop you in your tracks.
 This is particularly annoying when you were highly focused and in your groove, plugging along, making progress.
 Then boom!
 STOP sign.
 Frustrating.

 While you can’t always avoid this, the key here is to do your homework and get everything you think you need together before you sit down to work on a task.
 Yes, there are times when we don’t know what we don’t know and missing information is unavoidable.
-That’s ok, there isn’t much you can do about it.
+That’s ok, not much you can do about it.
 Simply do your best and be as prepared as you can be.
 Being prepared will help you be able to keep your focus most of the time.

 Too Little Sleep and Too Much Stress